overture-stack/genomic-data-playground/README.md

 ./tools/song-client search -a <analysisId>
 ```

-Using the extract `objectId`, run the following command to download the files
+Using the extracted `objectId`, run the following command to download the file:

 ```bash
 ./tools/score-client download --object-id <objectId> --output-dir /score-client/output/download1